-Ongoing implementation and development of bioinformatics tools and pipelines oriented towards the manipulation and dissemination of NGS and Omics data.
+Ongoing implementation and development of bioinformatics tools and pipelines oriented towards the manipulation and dissemination of NGS and -omics data.
 Development is generally geared towards high-end Linux servers.

-Implement, develop, test, integrate, and document bioinformatics tools and pipelines.
+Build, implement, develop, test, integrate, and document bioinformatics tools and pipelines.

 Employ the software/pipeline development life cycle and best practices including version control, bug tracking, issue reporting, and code reviews.

 Master of Science/Engineering in Computer Science, Bioinformatics, Statistics, or relevant fields (e.g. Biology with strong quantitative training, biostatistics with a concentration in bioinformatics) required.